 Located in the heart of the city, Ram Niwas Bagh exhibits great natural beauty through its lush green patches.
 Renowned as one the major tourist attractions in Jaipur, Ram Niwas Bagh was built by Maharaja Sawai Ram Singh in the 19th century.

 Despite the sprawling green scenery, the majestic structures in the vicinity of the garden, built over the successive years, are definitely gripping.
 The impressive Albert Hall Museum at Ram Niwas Bagh is one such eye catcher.

-Built in an Indo-Sarcenic architectural style, the museum amazingly houses a huge collection of artifacts like marble statues, sculptures and miniature paintings.
+Built in an Indo-Saracenic architectural style, the museum amazingly houses a huge collection of artifacts like marble statues, sculptures, and miniature paintings.
 Not just for history lovers, Ram Niwas Bagh also has the illustrious Zoological garden, which is a prime spot for the tourists interested in Botany.

 Timings: All days of the week except Tuesday

 Entry Fee: 10 INR Indians 100 INR Foreigners

 Anokhi Museum of Hand Printing located in the ancient pink ‘Chanwar Palkiwalon ki Haveli’ also known as Anokhi Haveli.
 Anokhi Museum of hand printing is the foundation which is charitable and works with a core objective of preserving the traditional customs and works of artisans of Jaipur.

 This foundation takes care of the talent and skills of the artisans and provides a good employment opportunity.
 Anokhi Museum of hand printing also works on reviving the age-old tradition of handbook printing which also includes traditional hand printing methods and techniques.
 This foundation also provides live demonstrations of the hand block printing carried by the local artisans.